Staff, board, and partnerships

 • Mark Maynard (Warwick) Born and raised in Warwick, Mark Maynard was employed for nearly 40 years by Community Action in Orange, helping connect local residents to resources such as food, public benefits, social services, counseling, and financial assistance.
 This experience has provided him with insight and hands-on appreciation for what it's like to live in this part of Franklin County and he hopes to see Quabbin Harvest continue being part of this community into the future.

 • Nancy Wilson (Warwick) is a Realtor for Berkshire Hathaway Home Services serving the needs of Massachusetts home buyers and sellers for over 30 years.
 Nancy is passionate about life and has an adventurous spirit.
 She loves a good laugh with family and friends, trying out new recipes, enjoys reading and the Arts, creating inviting spaces using Feng shui and her home staging skills, traveling and caring for all kinds of animals.
 She loves a challenge and believes you're never too old to learn something new!
-She has been volunteering at the Co-op for over 2 years now.
-You might find her working behind the scenes with her soapy hands washing dishes in the kitchen or her hands in the dirt out in the Community Garden where she's tending to the vibrant colors of spring, summer and fall for all to enjoy!
+She has been volunteering at the Co-op for several years now, including in the Community Garden where she's tending to the vibrant colors of spring, summer and fall for all to enjoy!

 Our board is elected democratically by member-owners each spring.
 If you are a member-owner interested in running for a seat on the board or making a suggestion for nomination, please email us.